top of page

 Temporary Location Limitations

-At present, the Ottawa Valley Wild Bird Care (OVBWCC) Centre is operating out of a temporary, rented facility while our new facility is under construction (currently delayed in municipal review of the site plan).
+At present, the Ottawa Valley Wild Bird Care (OVBWCC) Centre is operating out of a temporary, rented facility while our new facility is under construction (starting this year).
 This interim location provides sufficient space for us to care for a variety of different species, but is inadequate for handling certain high-risk patients.
 After considering various options, OVWBCC was unable to find a practical and financially feasible solution for handling high-risk birds directly, such as those potentially infected with or carrying the Highly Pathogenic Avian Flu (HPAI).
-Since the well-being of the birds entrusted into our care is paramount, OVWBCC made the difficult decision not to take in any swans, geese or ducks at this time.
-(Please see the additional details about HPAI below.)
+Since the well-being of the birds entrusted into our care is paramount, OVWBCC made the difficult decision not to take in any swans, geese or certain types of ducks at this time, but we will be accepting Wood Ducklings and Mergansers as of May 2024.
+(See below for identification.)

 Thank you for understanding.